Apple Newton: Newton post-cancellation

 Before the Newton project was canceled, it was spun off into an Apple wholly owned subsidiary company, Newton, Inc.

 Speculation continued for several years that Apple might release a new PDA with some Newton technology or collaborate with Palm.
 Feeding a bit of speculation, Apple put the "Print Recognizer" part of the Newton 2.1 handwriting recognition system into Mac OS X 10.2 Jaguar.
 It can be used with graphics tablets to seamlessly input handwritten printed text anywhere there was an insertion point on the screen.
-This technology, known as "Inkwell", appears in the System Preferences whenever a tablet input device is plugged in.
-Larry Yaeger was the author of the original Rosetta recognizer on the Newton, and was also responsible for porting it to Mac OS X. Patent applications were issued for a tablet based Macintosh.
+This technology, known as Inkwell, appears in the System Preferences whenever a tablet input device is plugged in.
+Larry Yaeger was the author of the original Rosetta recognizer on the Newton, and he was also responsible for porting it to Mac OS X. Patent applications were issued for a tablet based Macintosh.
 At an All Things Digital conference in 2004, Steve Jobs made reference to a new "Apple PDA" which the company had developed but had decided not to bring to market.

 In September 2009, Michael Tchao, who pitched the original Newton concept to John Sculley, returned to Apple.
-Tchao is now the VP of iPad Product Marketing.
+(Note: Tchao later became VP of iPad Product Marketing.)